What is Geo-Spoofing - The Ultimate Guide (Updated 2024)

 VPNs employ measures to keep your data secure, but you may still experience a domain name system (DNS) server leak.

 DNS servers translate the web address you type into your search bar to a numerical IP address.
 Your browser redirects to this IP address, connecting you to your target website.
 However, if your DNS is "poisoned," you are redirected to a fraudulent IP address.
 This can compromise your security, for example by tricking you into entering personal information.

 Most DNS servers are provided by your ISP.
 Once the ISP records a fraudulent IP address in its cache, it can easily affect other users connected to the same DNS server.
 The fraudulent IP can spread malware or place unnecessary restrictions on your internet access.

 However, VPNs use their own DNS servers.
 This protects you against DNS poisoning as your traffic bypasses your ISP and any infected public DNS servers.

-DNS poisoning is different from DNS leaks.
-This happens when an unsecured VPN accidentally reports your location and browsing data to your ISP.
-This is problematic if you’re geo-spoofing to bypass censorship.
+DNS poisoning is not the same as DNS leaks.
+The latter occurs when a VPN that lacks proper security inadvertently discloses your location and browsing information to your ISP.
+This can cause issues if you're employing geo-spoofing to evade censorship.